When you love someone, you want to know them deeply. You want to know their heart and admire all the good you find in them.

 A Heart filled with the Holy Spirit

 At my children’s confirmations, the bishop has always reminded them to have the disposition of openness to receive the Holy Spirit in the sacrament, to welcome him with his gifts.
-Mary’s immaculate conception made her heart perfectly disposed to receive the Holy Spirit when he came upon her at the Annunciation.
+Mary’s Immaculate Conception made her heart perfectly disposed to receive the Holy Spirit when he overshadowed her at the Annunciation.
 He dwells in her heart, and her heart is characterized by everything that He is; love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control (Gal 5:22).

 Mary’s immaculate heart is not a plain white canvas, but a vibrant tapestry woven by the gifts of the Holy Spirit.
 St. Irenaeus said, “The glory of God is man fully alive.”
 Mary is this fully alive human being.
 She didn’t sit alone in her perfection but lived a passionate, dynamic missionary life.
 She laughed with perfect joy, she prayed with perfect peace, she lived pro-active kindness.
 Her perfection is not boring, her perfection is the beautiful fullness of the human experience as God intends it.